InfoSecREDD/NET-UP/README.md

 the network. (subscan module)

 ### Features:
+- Based on Native Bash Shell to allow flexibility.
+- Easy to Configure Commands and Variables.
+- Easy to Install script. (located below)
+- One Command runs the whole Script. - Can be used for Cronjobs/and other Scripting.
 - Network-based Startup Script. -- If no Connection on selected INTERFACE, 120 seconds, then restarts device.
 (Set in a loop with a Cronjob - "netup autostart on" command.)
 - Easy intergration with Existing Bash/Python/Perl/Ruby Scripts. via Modules